polterguy/magic.node/README.md

 You can using the above syntax also override the default implementation of iterators, although I wouldn't recommend it, since it would create confusion for others using your modified version.

+**Notice** - To create an extension iterator is an exercise you will rarely if _ever_ need to do, but is included here for reference purposes.

 ## Usage

 You can include the following NuGet packages into your project to access Magic Node directly.